Skip to content

 Ignoring market conditions

-This means putting together quotas without considering market trends, seasonality, or economic factors.
+This means setting quotas without considering market trends, seasonality, or economic factors.

-This can lead to either too easy or too hard to meet quotas, which won’t give your salespeople the right direction or motivation.
+This can make it either too easy or too hard for your reps to meet quotas, which can damage their motivation.

 Monitoring and adjusting sales quotas